CosiMichele/workshop-materials/2024/2408-Biosci_series/01_HPC-CC.md

 1. Protect from attacks.
 2. Select what HPC system you want to use.

+> [!NOTE]
-> :warning: The Bastion server is NOT YET the HPC!
+> The Bastion server is NOT YET the HPC!
 Here you cannot submit jobs or run analyes.
-Type `shell` in order to select what system you want to use. :warning:
+Type `shell` in order to select what system you want to use.

 The whole process (from logging to selecting the system) looks like the following: